aiqc/AIQC/docs/pages/explainer.rst

 .. raw:: html

   <p class="explain">
     With repetition, the model molds to the features like a memory foam mattress.
+For example, you could use the imprint above as a binary classifier for a hand versus other body parts.
   </p>

 |